-Q: What functions are available that I could not do before?
+Q: What functions are available?

-A: You can now schedule one or more e-check payments for future dates.
+A: You can schedule one or more e-check payments for the current date or any future dates.
 You can also sign up for electronic billing and email notifications.
 Real estate information is now available on-line (you may have to contact us to set this up if you register and do not see your real estate account).
 For dog owners, the new tax portal allows you to renew and pay for dog licenses online.
 For business owners, you are able to submit required filings and pay taxes online, including business license, business tangible property.
 Hotel and campground operators are able to submit and pay the transient occupancy tax, and rental companies are able to submit and pay rental taxes.
 For all businesses and taxpayers, you can see copies of any bill or form sent to you, and more!

 Q: My account number is not being recognized to link my accounts.
 How can this be resolved?

-A: If you own or owned a vehicle that was regsitered in Prince William County during the last two years, you can use the vehicle title number to create the link to your tax accounts.
+A: If you own or owned a vehicle that was registered in Prince William County during the last two years, you can use the vehicle title number to create the link to your tax accounts.
 The vehicle title can be found on your vehicle registration or title document.